vchou105/CSE110/index.md

 * looking at corgis 🍞
 * exploring local food and cafes ☕

 Though I like looking at corgi (butts), I actually really like golden retrievers.
-I used to have a golden retriever when I was young - here's a [photo](Buddy.JPG) of him I like that I took when he was getting blown dry.
+I used to have a golden retriever when I was young - here's a [photo](Buddy.JPG) of him that I like when I sneaked up my camera while he was getting blown dry after a shower.

 I've made some achievements off my foodventure list this past summer at San Diego, but there are stilll quite a few I have yet to explore:
 - [x] Better Buzz